Securities & FINRA15 min read

 • The Series 66 exam has a pass rate estimated at 65–70%, meaning roughly 3 in 10 candidates fail on their first attempt.

-• The Series 66 has 110 questions (100 scored + 10 unscored) with a 2.5-hour time limit and requires a 73% passing score — the highest in the FINRA/NASAA exam suite.
+• The Series 66 has 110 questions (100 scored) and a 73% passing score, tied with the Series 79 and Series 82 for the highest passing score in the FINRA/NASAA suite.

-• Registration exemptions are the #1 hardest topic on the Series 66, covering four categories: exempt securities, exempt transactions, exempt broker-dealers, and exempt investment advisers.
+• Registration exemptions are the single hardest Series 66 topic, tested within the Laws/Regulations function (45% of the exam), covering exempt securities, transactions, broker-dealers, and investment advisers.

 • The Series 66 combines content from both the Series 63 (state law) and Series 65 (investment advisory), requiring candidates to master state securities regulations AND portfolio management concepts.

-• Series 66 retake wait periods are 30 days for the first two failures and 180 days for the third and subsequent failures.
+• Series 66 retake wait periods are 30 days for the first two failures and 180 days for the third and subsequent failures, based on failures within a rolling 2-year window.

 • Portfolio management metrics (alpha, beta, Sharpe ratio, standard deviation, R-squared, duration) are frequently tested on the Series 66 in scenario-based questions requiring application, not just formula recall.